 Every now and then, a VPN provider will cook up a fancy-sounding custom protocol, bucking existing standards.
 Although those may be fun to explore, these may not have the same level of scrutiny, peer-review and history of being battle-tested with large amounts of people in real-world situations.
 Where possible, it’s generally best to use a VPN which at least uses a standard protocol vetted by security researchers.

 Yet another protocol to add to the ever-expanding alphabet soup of network standards is IPv6.
 IPv6 is another, newer computer network protocol which promises a larger pool of IP addresses than those being used in IPv4.
-Unfortunately, it can also lead to similar leaking, so it’s best to look for a VPN with software settings or instructions for blocking all IPv6 traffic.
-You can test your existing VPN connection for this easily with https://ipv6leak.com/.
-If something you're doing online absolutely requires using IPv6, a newer VPN protocol called Wireguard can go a step further than OpenVPN and route IPv6 traffic securely without having to block IPv6 to prevent leaks.
-Wireguard has become an increasingly popular offering from a growing list of VPN providers, and is regarded by experts as being similarly secure to OpenVPN.
+Unfortunately, it can also lead to similar leaking on many VPN protocols, including OpenVPN, so it’s best to look for a VPN with software settings or instructions for blocking all IPv6 traffic.
+If something you're doing online absolutely requires using IPv6, a Wireguard can go a step further than OpenVPN and route IPv6 traffic securely without having to block IPv6 to prevent leaks.

 These five VPN providers have options which, according to their online documentation or support staff, meet the aforementioned recommended settings and features.
 Those options might not be available for every device or automatically activated right away, however.
 You may need to do some additional research to see if your specific device can support the aforementioned tech considerations and if there’s any additional steps you’ll need to take to switch features on, or make changes to them: